 Zero-hour contracts are not entirely one-sided as some people claim they are; they can both benefit and harm employers and employees.

 It can be difficult to know exactly what holiday you are legally entitled to.
 This article explains how holiday entitlement is worked out and what to do if you're not getting what you should be.

 What happens to your job if you get sick?
 What about your wage?
 How will you pay your bills?
 These are all concerns which this article hopes to address by shedding some light on the topic of sick pay.

 There are a lot of genuine concerns to have when you bring a claim.
 Unfortunately, there are also a lot of myths out there that can muddy the waters and cause confusion and further stress.

 Contesting an estate can be a long and arduous process, and there is no guarantee of success.
 This article lists three major issues to consider before choosing to contest an estate.

 If you are forced to leave your job, you may have a lot of questions.
-This article answers the three most critical questions you should be answering before you bring a claim for dismissal.
+This article discusses the three most critical questions you should be answering before you bring a claim for dismissal.

 Here are some aspects of a claim that the Tribunal may consider when making their decision.